 Experience World-Class Physical Medicine & Rehabilitation Care at OrthoSC

 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your issue.
 They are dedicated to providing each patient with specialized care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your issue.

 Our board-certified physiatrists, Dr. Stephen Parker, Dr. Kimberly Purgavie, and Dr. Erin Watson, are highly skilled in their respected field of evaluating and treating many types of injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them, such as injections.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 If our physiatrists believe that surgery is the best option to restore proper function, they will refer you to one of our specialty-trained orthopedic surgeons.
 Regardless of the treatment you ultimately receive, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your issue is normal.
-Schedule an appointment with one of our experienced physiatrists at one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet by calling us at (843) 353-3460 or requesting an appointment online.
+Schedule an appointment with one of our experienced physiatrists by requesting an appointment online or calling one of our four locations: Carolina Forest, Conway, Murrells Inlet, or Carolina Forest – Satellite.
 We’re ready to help restore you to better health.